konradsawicki/Bash-project/README.md

 ### General

 This bash script allows the user to check live population data for a specific country.
+Zenity deliveres the GUI.
 The user has to write the country down and then the results show up.
 In the database 180+ countries are available.
 Results include:
  - current population of a country,
  - daily births,
  - daily deaths,
- - population growth year to date.
+ - population growth year to date. <br>

 ### Programming languages